RicoJia/ricojia.github.io/_posts/2024/2024-04-01-Robotics-Gauss-Newton-LM.markdown

 - as $\mu$ grows, the diagonal identity matrix $\mu I_H$ grows, so $H + \mu I_H \rightarrow \mu I_H$.
 So, $\Delta x \approx (H + \mu I_H)^{-1}g = \frac{g}{\mu}$, which means $\Delta x$ grows smaller.
 In the meantime, $\Delta x$ will be similar to that in gradient descent.
 - as $\mu$ becomes smaller, $\Delta x$ will become more like Gauss-Newton.
 However, due to $\mu I_H$, $(H + \mu I_H)$ is positive semi-definite, which provides more stability for solving for $\Delta x$.

+LM in general is more stable than GN.
+However, it's more computationally costly.

 ## References